nayeonkim93/XPRS/README.md

 To run XPRS locally:

-1. Follow the the step below to set up XPRS on your server.

-# Getting Started

 ### 1. Clone the Repository:
 XPRS leverages PLINK for certain analyses.
 The PLINK executable is included in the repository.
 Before running PLINK, you need to grant execute permissions:
 ```